 - 1 teaspoon kashmiri red chilli powder

 - Take thinly sliced onion in a bowl.
 Spread the layers of onion.

-- Add 1 tsp kashmiri chilli powder, ½ tsp turmeric powder, chopped green chilli, 1 tsp coriander powder, chopped coriander leaves and salt to taste.
+- Add 1 teaspoon kashmiri chilli powder, ½ teaspoon turmeric powder, chopped green chilli, 1 teaspoon coriander powder, chopped coriander leaves and salt to taste.

 - Mix it well so that the spices are well coated in the onion.